-Globally, we anticipate neutral-to-constructive policy environments in Europe, Japan, and China.
-Though we expect U.S. assets to remain dominant - and even overweight - in global portfolios, a shifting geopolitical backdrop is likely to support regional and asset class diversification.
+Globally, we anticipate neutral-to-constructive policy environments in Europe, Japan, and China, though Japan may be more volatile as BOJ normalization and currency intervention shape rates and yen dynamics.
+However, we expect U.S. assets to remain dominant - and even overweight - in global portfolios, even as a shifting geopolitical backdrop is likely to support regional and asset class diversification.